 Cello Technique (Instrumental Skills)

-en the cello is played well, it is an extraordinarily beautiful, wonderful instrument.
+When the cello is played well, it is an extraordinarily beautiful, wonderful instrument.
 But making it sound like that is not an easy task.
-In fact, playing the cello well, is an extremely complicated activity requiring a combination of specific and highly developed physical, intellectual and emotional skills that very few other activities come anywhere near to.
+In fact, playing the cello well is an extremely complicated activity requiring a combination of specific and highly developed physical, intellectual and emotional skills that very few other activities come anywhere near to.
 On this page we will be looking at the physical skills required for “good” cello playing: which we generally refer to as “technique”.

 An instrument, like a language, is best (easiest) learned young.
 A child who has the luck to have a fine teacher, can grow with, and adapt to the instrument intuitively and effortlessly, learning and mastering the instrument with relative ease and naturalness largely through copying.
-After the end of childhood, however, learning and improving our instrumental skills becomes a much more difficult task.
+After the end of childhood, however, learning and improving our instrumental skills (like learning a language) becomes a much more difficult task.
 It requires more conscious effort and more intellectual understanding (see Pedagogy).

-Working it out for ourselves, solving the constant variety of playing problems which we face, requires a large dose of scientific method (as well as lots of intuition and copying).
+Working it out for ourselves, solving the constant and infinite (almost) variety of playing problems which we face, requires a large dose of scientific method (as well as lots of intuition and copying).
 Often we need to be like a doctor, looking constantly for the correct diagnosis for each of the many problems we will encounter.
 But unfortunately, we are like a doctor “in reverse” because, unlike for life, the default position for cello playing is zero ….. off ……. nothing …… horrible !

 Nobody is born playing the cello.
 This is an unnatural activity that we have to make natural.
 So, rather than being like a doctor and restoring someone to their natural, healthy state, we are like a building engineer, creating an extremely complex building from nothing, using our body, our intelligence, our emotions, our instrument and some vague plans that the composer has left us.
 Our job is not only to construct that building in such a way that it be both strong and beautiful, but also we have to then permanently maintain and reinforce it to resist the forces of nature which would tend to make it fall down over time.
 And on top of all that we have to make the process look (and feel) easy and natural !!